With the proper use of tax adjustments, deductions and credits, you can be sure that you're only paying the amount of tax that you legally owe.

 - state, local and property taxes

-After you subtract your deductions from your adjusted gross income, the IRS allows you to lower your AGI even further through the use of exemptions.
+For tax years prior to 2018, the IRS allows you to lower your AGI even further through the use of exemptions.
 "Exemptions work just like deductions, but they represent a different type of expense," says Mendoza.
 You're granted one exemption for every member of your household.
 This includes yourself, your spouse, and any dependents, such as younger children or any family member who relies on you for support.
 Unlike deductions, the value of each exemption is the same regardless of your filing status.
 As with the standard deduction, the amount you can deduct for each exemption can vary from year to year.

 Mendoza notes that tax credits are often even more effective than deductions at lowering your taxes.
 “Credits are a dollar-for-dollar offset to the amount of tax you owe," he says, "rather than a reduction of your taxable income."